 Crime incident reports are often created following a police investigation.
 Incident reports may also be generated from calls for service.

 Incident data is published on a nightly basis by the City of Pittsburgh.
-The quality of incident level data improves over time, and data published on the open data portal will reflect these changes.
+The quality of incident level data may improve over time, and data published on the open data portal will reflect these changes.
 The data is presented in two separate files on the open data portal.

 The Blotter will contain only the previous thirty days of reported crimes.The initial incident data can often change in the month following the initial incident report.Records older than thirty days will be deleted from this file and valid incidents will be moved to the archived dataset.Appropriate use of this file includes notifying community members of recent incidents.